syncfusion-content/javascript-docs/js/api/ejRadioButton.md

-Specifies the check atribute of the Radio Button.
+Specifies the check attribute of the Radio Button.

 #### Default Value